33rd Triennial CongressPublished on March, 30 2017

 - Mary Hanson Harrison – President, WILPF US

 Workshop topics were selected based on feedback from a recent WILPF member survey.
+Sessions focus on issue and skill-building topics presented in a participatory discussion format.

 A WILPF Tribute Video will be produced to showcase all the members who make WILPF great!
 Submit your photos and videos by July 1st (deadline extended).
 WILPF Branches (and committees) will be given the opportunity to setup Branch Table Exhibits.
 Reserve your table by July 1st (deadline extended).
 The Des Moines WILPF Branch will be hosting a Jane Addams Children's Book Awards (JACBA) Corner on Friday and Saturday.
 See Member Showcase, for more details.